 Solution: Get a food sensitivity test and avoid foods you are intolerant to.

 A healthy functioning gut is required for nutrient absorption, lowering inflammation and maintaining your energy level.
-If you experience any of these symptoms and it’s not getting better, book an appointment with our Naturopathic Doctor in order to make sure your digestive system is fully functional.
+If you experience any of these symptoms and it’s not getting better, book an appointment in order to make sure your digestive system is fully functional.